January 27, 2015 Healthcare Fraud

 According to allegations, the Medical College of Wisconsin engaged in the consistent and routine practice of scheduling overlapping neurosurgeries and allowing teaching physicians to bill for their time attending to multiple procedures at one time.
 This practice is alleged to have occurred for a period spanning from 2006 through 2013 and is believed to have involved just a small number of neurosurgeons and residents.

 As we have explained in the past, reporting false claims and unlawful billing procedures can actually help increase patient safety and eliminate dangerous practices that could quickly lead to an oversight.
 Today’s case is certainly no exception and the federal government made the following remarks about the settlement.

-According to the U.S. Attorney’s Office, “The settlement we are announcing today reflects the focused, sustained, and purposeful efforts of the Justice Department, together with our partnered federal agencies, to investigate and redress fraud in our healthcare system….Under the authority of the False Claims Act, we are aggressive yet even-handed in pursuing health care fraud to ensure that taxpayer dollars are spent lawfully and that federal monies that should not have been paid are returned with an appropriate penalty.”
+“The settlement we are announcing today reflects the focused, sustained, and purposeful efforts of the Justice Department, together with our partnered federal agencies, to investigate and redress fraud in our healthcare system….Under the authority of the False Claims Act, we are aggressive yet even-handed in pursuing health care fraud to ensure that taxpayer dollars are spent lawfully and that federal monies that should not have been paid are returned with an appropriate penalty.”

 Contact Us to Learn More

 Do you need a Whistleblower Lawyer or want to know more information about Qui Tam Law and your rights under the False Claims Act?

 There are three easy ways to contact our firm for a free, confidential evaluation with one of our whistleblower attorneys:

 - Fill out the contact form on this page.

 - Email [email protected]